isomerpages/gb-assist/_gov-assist/3c-grants.md

 <a href="https://www.a-star.edu.sg/Collaborate/programmes-for-smes/Technology-for-Enterprise-Capability-Upgrading" target="_blank" style="color:#037e8a">Find out more</a>

-#### Tourism Product Development Fund
+#### Tourism Product Development Fund (TPDF)

 The TPDF supports the creation, development of new tourism products and/or major rejuvenation of existing tourism products to increase Singapore destination attractiveness to visitors.

 <a href="https://www.stb.gov.sg/content/stb/en/assistance-and-licensing/grants-overview/tourism-product-development-fund-tpdf.html" target="_blank" style="color:#037e8a">Find out more</a>

-#### Training Industry Professionals in Tourism
+#### Training Industry Professionals in Tourism (TIP-iT)

 TIP-iT supports tourism companies in employee upgrading and talent and leadership development.
-Receive up to 90% support for eligible costs.

 <a href="https://www.stb.gov.sg/content/stb/en/assistance-and-licensing/grants-overview/training-industry-professionals-in-tourism-tip-it.html" target="_blank" style="color:#037e8a">Find out more</a>

-#### Water Efficiency Fund (WEF)

-WEF supports companies seeking out efficient ways to manage their water demands.
-Projects that would yield at least a 10% reduction in water consumption and organisation of community-wide campaigns are eligible.

-<a href="https://www.pub.gov.sg/savewater/atwork/efficiencymeasures" target="_blank" style="color:#037e8a">Find out more</a>

-#### Workfare Skills Support

-Employers can benefit from up to 95% training course fee subsidy and absentee payroll funding when they sign up their employees for any course approved for WTS-eligible courses.

-<a href="https://www.wsg.gov.sg/programmes-and-initiatives/workfare-training-support-employers.html" target="_blank" style="color:#037e8a">Find out more</a>

 #### Workforce Training and Upgrading

 BCA co-funds up to 90% of selected training courses and skills assessments for firms in the built environment sector, with the aim of improving the capability of the workforce.

 <a href="https://www1.bca.gov.sg/public/students/workforce-training-and-upgrading-scheme" target="_blank" style="color:#037e8a">Find out more</a>

-#### WorkPro Work-life Grant
+#### Work-life Grant

 WSG provides companies funding support of up to $105,000 per company to implement and sustain flexible work arrangements (FWAs) for all employees, to create work-life harmony at the workplace.

-<a href="https://www.wsg.gov.sg/programmes-and-initiatives/wsg-workpro-employers.html" target="_blank" style="color:#037e8a">Find out more</a>
+<a href="https://www.wsg.gov.sg/programmes-and-initiatives/wsg-worklife-grant-employers.html" target="_blank" style="color:#037e8a">Find out more</a>

 #### Work-Study Programme (WSP)

-SkillsFuture Work-Study Programmes provide opportunities for Singaporeans to pursue a work-study pathway from the Diploma to Post-Graduate and Degree levels.
+The WSPs are targeted at fresh graduates and mid-career individuals by providing a head-start in careers related to their discipline of study and opportunities to build on skills and knowledge acquired in school.

-<a href="https://www.skillsfuture.sg/workstudy" target="_blank" style="color:#037e8a">Find out more</a>
+<a href="https://www.enterprisejobskills.sg/content/recruit-talent/work-study-programme.html" target="_blank" style="color:#037e8a">Find out more</a>